-- 86. In accordance with the Act the Administering Authority shall publish information about the Board to include: - a) The names of Board members and their contact details. - b) The representation of employers and members on the Board. - c) The role of the Board. - d) This Governance Statement. - 87.
-The Administering Authority shall also publish other information about the Board including: - a) Agendas and minutes - b) Training and attendance logs
+- 86. In accordance with the Act and in line with the Fund's internal processes the Administering Authority shall publish information about the Board to include: - a) The names of Board members and their contact details. - b) The representation of employers and members on the Board. - c) The role of the Board. - d) This Governance Statement. - 87.
+The Administering Authority shall also publish other information about the Board including: - a) Agendas and minutes - b) Training and attendance logs - c) An annual report on the work of the Board to be included in the Fund's Annual Report and Accounts.

-- c) An annual report on the work of the Board to be included in the Fund's Annual Report and Accounts. - 88.
-All or some of this information may be published using the following means or other means as considered appropriate from time to time: - a) On the Fund's website. - b) As part of the Fund's Annual Report. - c) As part of the Governance Compliance Statement. - 89.
+- 88. All or some of this information may be published using the following means or other means as considered appropriate from time to time: - a) On the Fund's website. - b) As part of the Fund's Annual Report. - c) As part of the Governance Compliance Statement. - 89.
 Information may be excluded on the grounds that it would either involve the likely disclosure of exempt information as specified in Part 1 of Schedule 12A of the Local Government Act 1972 or it being confidential for the purposes of Section 100A(2) of that Act and/or they represent data covered by the Data Protection Legislation.

-Date Protection
+Data Protection

-90. The Administering Authority is and remains the data controller responsible for data protection compliance.
+90. The Administering Authority is and remains the data controller responsible for data protection compliance in line with Data Protection Legislation.
 Since the Board is not a separate legal entity processing personal data, it cannot be a data controller itself.
-The Board must comply with the Data Protection Legislation and the Council's data protection policy and ensure that personal data processing by the Board is in accordance with legal requirements and the Council's policies.
+The Board must comply with Data Protection Legislation and the Council's data protection policy and ensure that personal data processing by the Board is in accordance with legal requirements and the Council's policies.